RaphaelBecquart/IJM-internship/README.md

 ```
 pip install -r /path/to/requirements.txt
 ```
-Note: Windows users will need a Ubuntu sub-system downloadable via this link: https://ubuntu.com/wsl and follow the same steps.
-Alternatively they may download Anaconda and this repository as a zip file, and do the same steps on the conda prompt.
+Note: Windows users will need a Ubuntu sub-system downloadable via this link: https://ubuntu.com/wsl and then follow the same steps above.
+Alternatively they may download Anaconda and this repository (as a zip file), and do the same steps on the conda prompt.

 # Usage / How it works
 **Experimental requirements**